GACJ/handbellSTLs/README.md

 90mm bell - support is needed for the button shafts and the electronics tunnel; print from same material as 3mm plug and electronics cap.

 Handle - support is needed for the overhang at the end of the square section, otherwise it tends to droop; print from same material as grommit and bell cap.

-*22/11/2020 - Updated with v10 handle design with integrated cable clamp for rubber sleeved cable.
+*04/11/2025 - Updated with v11 handle and wire clip also minimalist eBell housing (unweighted) *22/11/2020 - Updated with v10 handle design with integrated cable clamp for rubber sleeved cable.

 Bill of parts contains links to online suppliers